 As one of the oldest cities in the US, Boston is rich with historical experiences.
-The Freedom Trail, a 2.5 mile trek from the Boston Common to the Bunker Hill Monument + the USS Constitution, takes visitors past 16 historically significant landmarks and sites, such as the Old State House, Paul Revere’s house + the Granary Burying Ground.
+The Freedom Trail, a 2.5 mile trek from the Boston Common to the Bunker Hill Monument and the USS Constitution, takes visitors past 16 historically significant landmarks and sites, such as the Old State House, Paul Revere’s house, and the Granary Burying Ground.

 There are lots of little shopping districts throughout Boston.
 If shopping is the main event for your trip, there’s 4 key neighborhoods to hit up.

 Newbury Street is about a mile long and lined with a mix of affordable and upscale retailers (from H&M to Dolce & Gabbana), independent boutiques, art galleries, and restaurants.